kappelmann/SpecCheck/README.md

 ## Notes

-SpecCheck is based on the [QCheck](https://github.com/league/qcheck), a testing framework for Standard ML by [Christopher League](https://contrapunctus.net/league/).
+SpecCheck is based on [QCheck](https://github.com/league/qcheck), a testing framework for Standard ML by [Christopher League](https://contrapunctus.net/league/).
 As Isabelle/ML provides a rich and uniform ML platform, some features where removed or adapted, in particular: